Ray Bradbury biography

 Ray Bradbury was an American fantasy and horror author who rejected being categorized as a science fiction author, claiming that his work was based on the fantastical and unreal.
 His best known novel is Fahrenheit 451, a dystopian study of future American society in which critical thought is outlawed.
 He is also remembered for several other popular works, including The Martian Chronicles and Something Wicked This Way Comes.
 Bradbury won the Pulitzer in 2004, and is one of the most celebrated authors of the 21st century.
 He died in Los Angeles on June 5, 2012, at the age of 91.

-Born on August 22, 1922 in Waukegan, Illinois, Ray Bradbury was born to Leonard Spaulding Bradbury, a lineman for power and telephone utilities, and Ester Moberg Bradbury, a Swedish immigrant.
+Author Ray Douglas Bradbury was born on August 22, 1920, in Waukegan, Illinois, to Leonard Spaulding Bradbury, a lineman for power and telephone utilities, and Ester Moberg Bradbury, a Swedish immigrant.
 Bradbury enjoyed a relatively idyllic childhood in Waukegan, which he later incorporated into several semi-autobiographical novels and short stories.
 As a child, he was a huge fan of magicians, and a voracious reader of adventure and fantasy fiction—especially L. Frank Baum, Jules Verne and Edgar Rice Burroughs.

 Bradbury decided to become a writer at about age 12 or 13.
 He later said that he made the decision in hopes of emulating his heroes, and to "live forever" through his fiction.